How to Pack for an Antarctica Cruise

 If you are going to the bottom of the world, one would think you are simply packing the warmest stuff you can find – but there’s much more to an Antarctica packing list than warm clothes!

-I’ve been to Antarctica twice now, and each time I was surprised to find out the weather wasn’t as cold as I expected it would be.
+I’ve been to Antarctica THREE TIMES, and each time I was surprised to find out the weather wasn’t as cold as I expected it would be.
 In fact, most days it was warmer in Antarctica than it was in South Dakota in the winter!
+You do need to be prepared for the cold storms, but a mix of layers is the key.

 Most cruises to Antarctica go as far as the Antarctic Peninsula (the northernmost part of mainland Antarctica), which experiences milder temperatures than coastal or inland Antarctica.